functionality-library/functionality.js/README.md

 1. Converting functionalty.js File Into TypeScript File
 2. Making File Supported By All Of Search Engines
 3. Making File Compressed
+4. Making File Light Weight
-4. Making A Documentation Website
+5. Making A Documentation Website
-5. Adding New Functions
+6. Adding New Functions